Archima20/Archima20/README.md

 💻 I love learning & teaching.

-📗 I’m currently learning Python and Machine Learning.
+📗 Currently learning Python and Machine Learning, and studying for the AWS Cloud Practitioner exam.

 🔧 Passionate about collaborating with international experts to deliver robust data and AI solutions using agile methodologies.